Emmanuel-coder/GPA-calculator/README.md

-# weather-app
+# GPA-calculator
-This is a whether app I created to give updates on the current temperature of your locality
+This is a calculator I created to help Nigerian University students calculate their grade point average after each semester/session.